chol-b/LLM-customer-agent/README.md

 Once the server is running, it will handle incoming Twilio calls.
 The AI agent will engage with callers, transcribe their speech, generate appropriate responses, and extract relevant information from the conversation.

-## Note

-This project is a demonstration and should be adapted for production use, including proper error handling, security measures, and compliance with relevant regulations.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.